Yusufolosun/Yusufolosun/README.md

 ## ⚡ About Me

-I'm a **Software Engineer, Smart Contract Developer, and Open Source Contributor** with a foundation in **Chemical Engineering** and a strong focus on building **scalable, efficient, and decentralized systems**.
+I'm a **Software Engineer, Smart Contract Developer, and Open Source Contributor** with a strong focus on building **scalable, efficient, and decentralized systems**.

 I approach software like an engineer: breaking down complexity into structured, optimized, and reliable systems.